pushpendrapal2206/DsAlgoPractice/Behavioral/README.md

             * During migration, we should have accounted for each every infrastructure/tools difference while looking into this issue.
     * Issue with increased number of cursors on DB from our loyalty card service.
         * After 3 months of going live, we got an email from DB team stating that they see many open cursors from one of our microservice to DB.
-        * So, we had call with DBA team to understand why these cursors are in open state.
+        * So, we had a call with DBA team to understand why these cursors are in open state.
-        * So, they told that you passing one of the parameter as harcoded in the query, ideally you should pass those as bind variables.
+        * they told that you are passing one of the parameter as hardcoded in the query, ideally you should pass those as bind variables.
-        * When the query is passed to the SQL engine ,the query is hard parsed each and every time and create new SQL cursor, which makes issues with lot of open cursors when DDL changes done on the table.
+        * When the query is passed to the SQL engine,the query is hard parsed each and every time and create new SQL cursor, which makes issues with lot of open cursors when DDL changes done on the table.
         * The advantage of using bind variables is that, if the same query is executed multiple times with different values being bound in, then the same execution plan is used because the query itself hasn't actually changed
         * We checked our code, we were using ORM (Spring data JPA), so were sure that atleast from code level we have not hardcoded any parameters.
         * Then, we did a research around like how internally ORM is translating the queries with these parameters.
-        * And found out that ORM has this LiteralBindingMode this mode has value "AUTO" by default which is one of supported enumerated values.
+        * we found out that ORM has this LiteralBindingMode this mode has value "AUTO" by default which is one of supported enumerated values.
         * In "AUTO" LiteralBindingMode ORM send all the parameter as bind variable except the numeric parameters.
         * we had user's account_id as numeric parameter and this parameter was being used in almost all the queries (update, read).
         * So, figured out because account_id is numeric parameter this is not being translated as bind variable due to the "AUTO" LiteralBindingMode.